NouraElHabbal/TissueSpecificTscKnockouts/Mouse Data/Muscle Tsc1 Knockout/NCD/mTSC1_longitudinal_echo_mri_analysis.md

 fat.mass.lme.null     4   8009.375   8025.978   -4000.688   8001.375          NA       NA        NA
 fat.mass.lme          6   7968.427   7993.331   -3978.213   7956.427    44.94859        2         0

-Based on a mixed linear model there was a significant effect of knockout reducing the accretion of fat mass (p=1.7359526\times 10^{-10}).
+Based on a mixed linear model there was a significant effect of knockout reducing the accretion of fat mass (p=1.7359526&times; 10^-10^).
+Comparing the slopes of the lines there was an 83.8219239 reduction in fat mass gain.

 # Session Information